Entake/acuity/README.md

 CI and CD for all the subprojects is done using [Travis](https://travis-ci.org).

 ## Help and Discussion
 If you need help, feel free to create an issue, or visit the [Acuity Gitter channel](https://gitter.im/acuity-project/Lobby)!
-We are basically always available!
+We are basically always available and ready to help you out, or have a great discussion! :speech_balloon:

 ## License